-The whole of the Site falls within Environment Agency Flood Map for Planning (Rivers and Seas), Flood Zone 1 "low probability" and is therefore suitable for residential development.
+The whole of the Site falls within Environment Agency Flood Map for Planning (Rivers and Seas), Flood Zone 1 "low probability" and is therefore suitable for residential development (see map extract opposite).

-An existing watercourse runs along the northern boundary of the Site, under the A46 to the east joining the River Avon approximately 1km east of the Site.
-Within the Site there is also a small pond to the east of the Woodside Centre, and a drainage ditch running along the northern boundary of Glasshouse Wood.
-A ditch course also runs adjacent to Glasshouse Lane within the eastern verge across the front of the Site.
-Small levels of surface water (pluvial) flooding are shown on the Environment Agency flood map associated with the existing watercourse on the northern boundary of the Site.
+An existing watercourse runs along the southern boundary of the Site, under the A46 to the east joining the River Avon approximately 1km east of the Site.
+Small levels of surface water (pluvial) flooding are shown on the Environment Agency flood map associated with this watercourse.